 The most popular function of the particle in [の] as mentioned several times, is to join nouns and words together to indicate that something belongs to another.
 The simplest examples are:

-• Anata no biishiki [あなたの美意識] – Her sense of beauty;
+- Anata no biishiki [あなたの美意識] - Your sense of beauty;

-• Suzume no namida [雀の涙] – Sparrow tears;
+- Suzume no namida [雀の涙] - Sparrow's Tears;

-• Dorama no naka [ドラマのなか] - In (the middle of) dorama;
+- In the dorama [ドラマのなか] - In (the middle of) the dorama;

-• Mirai no Kuruma [未来の車] – Car of the future;
+- Mirai no Kuruma [未来の車] - Future Car;

-I think the examples above can show how simple is the function of uniting and indicating that something belongs to another using the particle no [の].
-Things can get complicated when we try to put more than two things together.
+I think the examples above can show how simple it is to use the function of uniting and indicating that something belongs to another using the particle no [の].
+Things can get complicated when we try to unite more than two things.
 The sentences below will help you understand this:

 彼は私たちの学校の先生です。